 2. Eliminate the cyber threat risk level

-3. Increase user alertness to spear phishing risk
+3. Increase user alertness to spear phishing risks

-4. Instill a cyber security culture and create cyber security heroes
+4. Instill a cyber-aware security culture by training cyber heroes

 5. Change behavior to eliminate the automatic trust response